natanaelmartins/twitter-clone/README.md

 - [x]  Create the `Form` and `FormInput` components
 - [ ]  Enhance the `SideBar` stylization
 - [ ]  Allow visitors to change profile data (including avatar and header) inside `EditProfile`
+- [ ]  Allow visitors to switch between dark and light mode

 ## Difficulties